RSA-1977/photoprism-k3s/README.md

 Before deploying `photoprism-k3s`, you need to have a Kubernetes cluster set up.
 Additionally, Longhorn, a distributed block storage system for Kubernetes, must be installed in your cluster.

-To access PhotoPrism, ensure that `photoprism.test.com` resolves to the IP address of your Kubernetes master node.
+To access PhotoPrism, ensure that `photoprism.test.com` resolves to the IP address of your Kubernetes nodes.
 This can typically be done by adding an entry to your local `/etc/hosts` file or configuring your DNS appropriately.

 ## To deploy the photoprism-k3s, follow these steps: